DFE-Digital/apply-for-teacher-training/docs/codespaces.md

 - In the status bar, click the 'Live Share' icon
 - A URL will be generated.
 Copy this and share it with the other people you want to work with

+## Fetching latest changes to the branch

+If there have been changes to the branch since you created the codespace, you can fetch them by:

+- Open a new terminal (`+` button)
+- Run `git pull`

 ## Gotchas

 - The codespace will send emails with application URLs relative to http://localhost:3000, as we are running in development mode.
 For example, when you receive a magic link, you'll need to copy the path and change the host to whatever Codespaces has generated for you.